outlearn-content/angular-path/pages/welcome-crash-course.md

 # Introduction

 Know you want to build something in Angular and want to get right to it?
 You have come to the right place!
-We'll get you started with three quick Modules that highlights the strengths of Angular followed by a quick overview of the landscape of tools available for you in the framework.
+We'll get you started with three quick Modules that highlight the strengths of Angular followed by a quick overview of the landscape of tools available for you in the framework.
 That should take you no more than 15-20 minutes.

-Next, I have lined up a Module that builds A JavaScript Feed Reader in Under 10 Minutes Using Angular JS.
+Next, you'll have a Module that builds A JavaScript Feed Reader in Under 10 Minutes Using Angular JS.

 Finally, you can go follow a step-by-step tutorial to build a functional Phone Catalog app and experiment with some cool ideas along the way.
 The tutorial module should take 30-60 minutes, depending how much you get into all the experiments.

+The Outlearn platform itself is pretty self-explanatory but you can also [check out this tour](https://pilot.outlearn.com/learn/outlearn/start-learning).

 Hope you enjoy the ride!
 Shield Sensei